MateoNitro550/MateoNitro550.github.io/_posts/_en/2024-08-19-Forest-Hack-The-Box.md

 ![10](https://raw.githubusercontent.com/MateoNitro550/MateoNitro550.github.io/main/assets/2024-08-19-Forest-Hack-The-Box/10.png){:class="blog-image" onclick="expandImage(this)"}

 Interestingly, none of the users we obtained seem to be vulnerable to `AS-REP Roasting`.
-Therefore, we will proceed to enumerate another protocol identified during our _Nmap_ scan, `RPC`.
+Therefore, we will proceed to enumerate another protocol identified during our _Nmap_ scan: `RPC`.

 We will use `rpcclient`, again using a _null session_, as we don't have credentials.
 We verify that we can connect successfully, so we will proceed to enumerate additional information.
 We could list domain groups using _enumdomgroup_ or, alternatively, list domain users again using _enumdomusers_.